mikemenart/mikemenart.github.io/_pages/about.md

   - /about.html
 ---

 I am a comptuer science PhD student at the Ohio State University advised by [Raef Bassily](https://sites.google.com/view/rbassily).
 My research focuses on characterizing the limits of differentially private optimization and machine learning.
+Other research interests include the role of stability in optimization and learning, the study of gradient oracle complexity lower bounds in first-order optimization methods, and bridging gaps between machine learning theory and practice.

 Research
 =====